james-d-elliott/inittmpl/USAGE.md

 correction.
 This behaviour can be turned off however all of your key names must match the target case after the prefix.

+Input files can be utilized to effectively modify existing configs however both the key order and the comments may be sacrificed.
+Alternatively you may just opt not to overwrite and use this solely for generating first time configs.

 ```
 inittmpl <file> [flags]